SEPP-SSH/Shared-Groceries/Documentation/SSH Cloud/Database Queries.md

 /**
  * @param houseId
  * @param storeId
- * @return A Map object with an Integer for the basket_id and a List of BasketItem objects for the basket items.
+ * @return A ReturnedBasket object with an Integer for the basket_id and a List of BasketItem objects for the basket items.
 (This list may be empty).
  */
-public static Map<Integer, List<BasketItem>> returnBasketId(int houseId, int storeId){ ... }
+public static ReturnedBasket returnBasketId(int houseId, int storeId){ ... }
 ```
 **Description**: For a given house and store, looks up whether a basket entry exists in the database, returning a basket_id and list of corresponding items in the basket if so, or creates a new basket if not.